Team-Pulsar/project-greenfield/README.md

 ## [Server](/server/index.js)

-Because our information comes from the blackbox, this server will only be used to serve the production bundle upon deployment.
+Because our information comes from a blackbox API, this server will only be used to serve the production bundle upon deployment.

 ```
 $ npm build <- builds a production bundle